-This is the best Instant Pot Lentil Soup full of tender lentils and veggies that hold well under pressure producing so much flavour!
-With only 5 mins of prep, no sautéing, or pre-soaking, this is the easiest healthy soup perfect for busy weeknights!
+This is the best Instant Pot Lentil Soup full of tender lentils and veggies that hold well during pressure cooking!
+With only 5 minutes of prep, no sautéing, or pre-soaking, this is the easiest soup recipe perfect for busy weeknights!

 Instant Pot lentil soup with spinach served in a bowl.